 Prevalence of Substance Use Among Youth in the US, by Race/Ethnicity

 " A number of drugs have consistently been much less popular among African-American teens than among White teens.
-These include hallucinogens, amphetamines, sedatives (barbiturates), tranquilizers, and narcotics other than heroin.
-Several additional drugs have historically been less popular among African-American teens but did not show much difference in 2015 among 8th graders, though they still are less popular in the upper grades.
-These include LSD, ecstasy, cocaine (in recent years), powder cocaine, and Vicodin.
+These include hallucinogens, sedatives (barbiturates), tranquilizers, and narcotics other than heroin.
+Several additional drugs have historically been less popular among African-American teens but did not show much difference in 2017 among 8th graders, though they still are less popular in the upper grades.
+These include LSD, ecstasy, cocaine (in recent years), cocaine other than crack, amphetamines, and Vicodin.

-" Hispanics now have the highest annual prevalence for crack and cocaine at all three grade levels.
-The prevalence of cocaine for Hispanic students has tended to be high compared to the other two racial/ethnic groups, particularly in the lower grades.
-It bears repeating that Hispanics have a considerably higher dropout rate than Whites or African Americans, based on Census Bureau statistics, which should tend to diminish any such differences by 12th grade, yet there remain sizeable differences in the upper grades."
+" Hispanics in 2017 had the highest annual prevalence at all three grade levels for any illicit drug, cocaine, crack, and cocaine other than crack.
+It bears repeating that Hispanics have a considerably higher dropout rate than Whites or African Americans, based on Census Bureau statistics, which should tend to diminish any such differences by 12th grade, yet there remain sizeable differences even in the upper grades.